wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## A time-integrated MODIS burn severity assessment using the multi-temporal differenced normalized burn ratio (dNBRMT)
 2011

-## Combining ASTER multispectral imagery analysis and support vector machines for rapid and cost-effective post-fire assessment_ a case study from the Greek wildland fires of 2007
-2010

 ## The temporal dimension of differenced Normalized Burn Ratio (dNBR) fire_burn severity studies_ The case of the large 2007 Peloponnese wildfires in Greece
 2010

 ## Estimating burn severity from Landsat dNBR and RdNBR indices across western Canada
 2010

+To predict burn severity, the differenced Normalized Burn Ratio (dNBR) algorithm, derived from Landsat imagery, has been used extensively throughout the wildland fire community.
+In Canada, few accuracy assessments have been undertaken to compare the accuracy of the dNBR algorithm to its relative form (RdNBR).
+TThis paper investigates the accuracies of these two algorithms in Canada's National Parks.

 ## Detecting trends in forest disturbance and recovery using yearly Landsat time series_ 1.
 LandTrendr — Temporal segmentation algorithms
 2010

+## Combining ASTER multispectral imagery analysis and support vector machines for rapid and cost-effective post-fire assessment_ a case study from the Greek wildland fires of 2007
+2010

 ## Combining spectral mixture analysis and object-based classification for fire severity mapping
 2009

+This study shows an accurate and fast methodology in order to evaluate fire severity classes of large forest fires.
+A single Landsat Enhanced Thematic Mapper multispectral image was utilized with the aim of mapping fire severity classes (high, moderate and low) using a combined-approach based in a spectral mixing model and object-based image analysis.
+A large wildfire in the Northwest of Spain was used to test the model.
+Fraction images obtained by Landsat unmixing were used as input data in the object-based image analysis.
+A multilevel segmentation and a classification were carried out by using membership functions.

 ## A Project for Mornitoring Trends in Burn Severity
 2007

+This paper introduces Monitoring Trends in Burn Severity (MTBS) project sponsored by Wildland Fire Leadership Council (WFLC) to map and assess the burn severity for all large current and historical fires.

 ## Landscape Assessment (LA) Sampling and Analysis Methods
 2006